Why Food Is Important for Child Development

 Micronutrients

-Vitamins and minerals needed in small amounts that support processes like growth, immunity, and brain function.
+Vitamins and minerals needed in small amounts that support processes like growth, immunity, blood formation, and brain function.

 Omega-3 fatty acids

-Healthy fats found in oily fish, walnuts, and seeds that are important for brain, eye, and heart health.
+Healthy fats found in oily fish, walnuts, chia seeds, and flaxseeds that are important for brain, eye, and heart health.

 How does food help a child’s development?

 Food provides the nutrients children need to grow strong bodies and healthy brains.
-A balanced diet supports height, bone strength, energy, learning, and emotional well-being, helping kids reach important developmental milestones on time.
+A balanced diet supports height, bone strength, energy, learning, immunity, and emotional well-being, helping children reach important developmental milestones.

 What is the importance of food in children?

 Food is vital for children because it fuels growth, supports brain development, boosts immunity, and provides energy to play and learn.
-Nutritious meals supply vitamins, minerals, protein, and healthy fats that keep kids healthy now and in the future.
+Nutritious meals supply vitamins, minerals, protein, fiber, and healthy fats that keep children healthy now and in the future.

 Why is food important for growth and development?

-Food supplies proteins, vitamins, minerals, and energy that the body uses to build and repair tissues, form strong bones, and develop the brain.
-Without enough quality food, growth can slow and learning or behavior problems may appear.
+Food supplies proteins, vitamins, minerals, healthy fats, carbohydrates, and energy that the body uses to build and repair tissues, form strong bones, make blood cells, and develop the brain.
+Without enough quality food, growth, learning, and energy can suffer.

 What are five benefits of healthy eating for children?